dair-ai/emotion_dataset/README.md

 # Emotion Dataset

-This is a dataset that can be used for emoton classification.
+This is a dataset that can be used for emotion classification.
 It has already been preprocessed based on the approach described in our [paper](https://www.aclweb.org/anthology/D18-1404/).
 It is also stored as a pandas dataframe and ready to be used in an NLP pipeline.

 Download link: https://www.dropbox.com/s/607ptdakxuh5i4s/merged_training.pkl